ianamason/SudokuSensei/README.md

 You can ask for a hint.
 Hints are hard.
 What we do is compute the minimal unsat core for each empty cell (with some optimizations: see the `cutoff` in the options tab) and point out a cell with the smallest such core.
 This is usually a good indication that the cell can be solved relatively easily by a human.
-Though of course wth really hard puzzles these are still really hard to solve.
-If you on debugging you will even see (in the console) the actual answer.
-But don't cheat, you won'y feel better for it.
+Though of course with really hard puzzles these are still really hard to solve.
+If you turn on debugging via the options tab, you will even see (in the console) the actual answer.
+But don't cheat, you won't feel better for it.

 ### Counting Solutions